 - Texas Sea Grant will complete the sub-elements of the Director Letter of Recommendation, 90-4 Budget Form, Budget Narrative, Project Abstract and other Research Related Federal forms.

 - It is not necessary to contact the Director of Texas Sea Grant for the Director Letter of Support; this letter is not required at the application stage.

 - Texas A&M Sponsored Research Services will complete the Grants.gov application file and submit the selected applications via Grants.gov by 5:00 p.m.
 CST on March 28, 2024.

 Applicants please note: guidelines have changed; for each of the six elements listed below, it is extremely important that you reference the helpful student guides linked above that have summarized the specific requirements; follow the instructions exactly; and follow and understand the Review Criteria to which each specific section will be judged by the reviewers.

-Submit ONE PDF file consisting of the following six elements IN THE FOLLOWING SEQUENTIAL ORDER:
+Submit ONE PDF consisting of the following 6 elements IN THE FOLLOWING SEQUENTIAL ORDER:

 Not to exceed two pages.
 The student should not include personal contact information or web links to external resources (e.g., LinkedIn, articles, blogs, etc.).
 Recommended minimum 11 pt. font, 1” margins.

 - Personal Education and Career Development Response